 Last Updated on September 18, 2023

 Self-building is a popular way to make changes to your home (or build a brand new home), providing you with greater control of the process and allowing you to have a hands-on part in your design vision.
 However, although you may have a self-build in mind, is now the best time to start?
 In this article, we look at self-building during the coronavirus pandemic, why it’s becoming more popular for those looking to make alterations to their home, and tips for beginning the self-build process.

-Research by the Building Societies Association (BSA) and the National Custom and Self Build Association (NaCSBA) revealed that 1 in 3 adults in Great Britain are interested in self building at some point in the future, despite the restrictions of the COVID-19 pandemic.
+Research by the Building Societies Association (BSA) and the National Custom and Self Build Association (NaCSBA) revealed that 1 in 3 adults in Great Britain is interested in self-building at some point in the future, despite the restrictions of the COVID-19 pandemic.
 This indicates that, while this is a difficult time for everyone, homeowners are looking to plan their lives for the future – perhaps even with the effects of the pandemic in mind.

 Create a work-from-home-friendly environment

 National lockdowns and social distancing have prompted many employers to ask staff to work from home; in addition (as of 13th December 2020), 9.9 million jobs have been furloughed in the UK.
 With many of us spending more time at home, we are rethinking our spaces and how they can be adapted to this potential new way of living.

 By self-building, you can create a work-from-home space that suits your needs, whether that’s creating a dedicated office space, expanding on your current space, or adding space-improving features such as larger windows, underfloor heating or smart-home technology.